andrewchiu1203/cutting-stock-solver/README.md

     The `accurate_level` determines how long the program searches for the best length combination for each cut.
 It works between 1 and 4.

 	The `accurate_mode_threshold`.
 If there are more than this number of orders still left uncut, the accurate mode is not activated and `accurate_level` does nothing.
-This machenism is to reduce time of calculation.
+This mechanism is to reduce the time of calculation.

 Example Output
 -------------------------